Casio AE-1000W: Specifications

-The Liquid Crystal analog display shows the home time in the same fashion as an analog watch (having an hour, minute and second hand) without any moving parts and is added to display the time regardless of the selected mode.
-The watch has an automatic calendar up to the year 2099 (with adjustments for leap year) and amber coloured LED light illuminating the display in the dark.
+The analog LCD display shows the home time in the same fashion as an analog watch (having an hour, minute and second hand) without any moving parts and is added to display the time regardless of the selected mode.
+The watch has an automatic calendar up to the year 2099 (with adjustments for leap year) and one amber colored LED light illuminating the display in the dark.